ZoomyCat/lucid/lucid-build/README.md

 If you get odd permissions issues make sure the files have executable properties by running chmod a+x /usr/local/bin/l*.

 Check the help for usage and run as desired.
-The command is written for developers in mind so is as short as possible to get what you need done.
+The command is written for developers in mind so it is as short as possible to get what you need done.